M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Related works

 \subsection{Robotics TAS}

-In recent years, surgical robotics has increasingly focused on vision-based and multimodal TAS, also known as surgical gesture recognition, he goal is to identify actions performed by a human-controlled surgical robot.
+In recent years, surgical robotics has increasingly focused on vision-based and multimodal TAS, also known as surgical gesture recognition.
 Earlier methods used Convolutional Neural Networks (CNNs) for action segmentation from vision data~\cite{lea2016segmental}.
-More recent approaches employ transformer models or CNNs for proprioceptive data~\cite{shi2022recognition}, or combine proprioceptive and kinematic data~\cite{weerasinghe2024multimodal}.
+More recent approaches employ transformer models for merging proprioceptive and vision information~\cite{weerasinghe2024multimodal}.
 However, existing multimodal TAS models merge feature extraction, and temporal action segmentation into a single end-to-end model, limiting the reusability of learned feature extractors across different TAS architectures.
 In contrast, decoupling feature extraction from the TAS model allows the learned features to be reused with various TAS models.

-Despite the success of multimodal TAS in surgical robotics, proprioception-only TAS remains the primary method for large-scale robotic manipulation tasks, such as assembly and disassembly.
+Despite the success of multimodal TAS in surgical robotics, proprioception-only TAS remains the primary method for robotic manipulation tasks, such as assembly and disassembly.
 Proprioception-based TAS can be classified into supervised and unsupervised methods.
 Supervised methods rely on labeled data to model primitive actions for recognizing actions in new task demonstrations.
-Early approaches~\cite{DMP_seg} assume access to skill library, while more recent methods segment skills by comparing the current scene state to a symbolic representation of known skills together with a Support Vector Machine (SVM) to classify skills within a sliding window using handcrafted features like power, and contact duration~\cite{EIBAND2023104367}.
+Early approaches~\cite{DMP_seg} assume access to a skill library.
+More recent methods segment skills by comparing the current scene state to a symbolic representation of known skills and using a Support Vector Machine (SVM) to classify skills within a sliding window.
+These methods rely on handcrafted features such as power and contact duration~\cite{EIBAND2023104367}.